 Just like people search Google to find answers to their questions, can your stakeholders or community find answers to their marketing questions?
 Is your marketing team collecting those questions they are getting and how are you addressing those questions?

 You may want to launch an internal “marketing concierge” program.
-For example, if people have questions at Forsythe, they can email an email account that can be found in corporate directory their questions.
-The email account is set up to go to a handful of marketing people who can answer their questions.
-This can also be done on your intranet or even your company’s blog or website.
+For example, if people have questions, I set up a marketing email account in the corporate directory.
+The email account goes to marketing people who answer questions.
+Add the email to the intranet and your company’s website.

 Determine the content delivery mechanisms